ctellezesp/nominis-mockups/README.md

 - Taildwindcss
 - react-responsive
 - github-pages
+- jest

 ## Testing

-I write one testing function at `App.test.tsx`, in order to run the test execute `npm run test``
+I write one testing function at `App.test.tsx`, in order to run the test execute `npm run test`

 ## Information